GlennLasher/resume/README.md

  * Performed triage and mitigation of Shell Shock and Heartbleed vulnerabilities.
  * Wrote scripting to start, stop and restart complex and problematic COTS applications, including status monitoring and automatically-forced stops as needed.
  * Responded to security incidents.
- * Administered multiple messaging technologies (Software AG WebMethods, TIBCO Rendezvous, JMS) including building infrastructure for interoperability between technologies.
+ * Administered multiple messaging technologies.
+ * Built infrastructure for interoperability between messaging technologies.
+ * Worked with networking team to debug UDP multicast issues for messaging.
  * Gathered requirements for moving a department off of legacy shadow-IT reporting system and onto newer, enterprise-grade, standardized technologies.
  * Performed software deployment to High Performance Compute (HPC) cluster as needed.
  * 50% On-call.